agrimetrics/api-examples/README.md

 # Agrimetrics API Examples

 This repository contains some examples of how to call Agrimetrics' APIs.
+Some examples have been developed in Python and others in R.

 Pre-requisites:
 * Python 3.6+
 * a valid Field Explorer subscription key must be obtained and set in your environment as `API_KEY`.
+* Jupyter Lab (R 3.6.3+)

 To obtain your subscription key:
 * Sign-up to Agrimetrics via either the [Developer Portal](https://developer.agrimetrics.co.uk) or the [Field Explorer Demo](https://app.agrimetrics.co.uk).
 * Subscribe to Field Explorer by pressing 'Subscribe' in the [Field Explorer Product page](https://developer.agrimetrics.co.uk/products/field-explorer)

+## Python scripts

 To setup your python environment, install the dependencies using the `requirements.txt` file found in each subdirectory: